 - 2 What are the five drivers of biodiversity loss in coastal habitats?
-Give an example of each of these. - 3 Examine Source 4. - 5 Research the threats faced by one coastal species in Australia such as the dugong, orange bellied parrot, a Describe the distribution of the world's coral reefs coastal emu, grey nurse shark, marine turtles or sea using the PQE method.
-For more information snake, and present your findings to the class. on the PQE method refer to page XX of 'The geography toolkit'.
+Give an example of each of these. - 3 Examine Source 4. - a Describe the distribution of the world's coral reefs using the PQE method.
+For more information on the PQE method refer to page XX of 'The geography toolkit'.